Metadata Guidelines

 Adding descriptive and meaningful metadata to the institutional repository Melbourne Figshare

 The text fields within a Figshare record allow research data to be published alongside a clear and meaningful description of the output.
-The description of the output and reuse licensing information provide a frame of reference for the practical understanding, and reproducibility of the work.
+The description, along with reuse licensing information, provides essential context for understanding and ensuring reproducibility of the work.

 Published research data generally require some kind of online description (i.e. metadata) and should be findable, accessible, interoperable, and re-usable, both manually and with automated tools.
 This requires researchers to include appropriate context (descriptive, technical, methodological, access, and provenance information) either within the data structure or in separate metadata records for the research data.
 The Australian Code for the Responsible Conduct of Research 3.1 Retention and publication